Darxo/Hardened/README.md

 ### New Character Properties

-- 'ShieldDamageMult' multiplies shield damage dealt via **Split Shield**
+- `ShieldDamageMult` multiplies shield damage dealt via active skills
 - `ShieldDamageReceivedMult` multiplies incoming shield damage up to a minimum of 1
 - `ReachAdvantageMult` is a multiplier for melee skill during reach advantage
 - `ReachAdvantageBonus` is a flat bonus for melee skill during reach advantage